rdkcmf/rdk-rne/docs/README.md

 Once the sample applications are built with the provided sdk a partnerapps folder will be created at the root of the samples directory.
 You can then place this directory at the root of the USB storage device and then insert the USB stick into the pi.
 Once inserted, use a USB keyboard and press ctrl-e to reload the app manager.
+You will now see all the sample apps in the list.

-You can have the app manager launch your own binary by renaming the binary *partnerapp* and placing it the partnerapps folder at the root of the USB storage device.
+You can also have the app manager launch your own binary by renaming the binary *partnerapp* and placing it in the partnerapps folder at the root of the USB storage device.

-<a name="running-sample-applications-pace-xi5"></a>
+<a name="running-sample-applications-comcast-devices"></a>
-### Running Sample Applications on Pace xi5 ###
+### Running Sample Applications on Comcast Devices ###
-TODO...
+Once the sample applications are built with the provided sdk a partnerapps folder will be created at the root of the samples directory.
+You can then place this directory at the root of the USB storage device and then insert the USB stick into the comcast device.

+If provided ssh access:

+1. SSH into the comcast device
+2. Mount the usb key to /usb

+>     mount /dev/sda /usb

+Once inserted, use a USB keyboard and press ctrl-e to reload the app manager.
+You will now see all the sample apps in the list.

+You can also have the app manager launch your own binary by renaming the binary *partnerapp* and placing it in the  partnerapps folder at the root of the USB storage device.

 <a name="app-manager-registry-file"></a>
 ### App Manager Registry File ###